 What about chai?

-If you’ve got a busy social calendar, there’s a good chance you’ll end up having a number of cups of chai loaded with sugar each day.
+If you’re South Asian with a busy social calendar, there’s a good chance you’ll end up having a number of cups of chai loaded with sugar each day.
 Consuming too much sugar can lead to weight gain, heart disease and diabetes, so again, it’s important to practise moderation.

-Have one cup of chai, not several, and politely refuse offers by saying that you’re trying to cut down on sugar.
+Have 1 cup of chai, not several, and politely refuse offers by saying that you’re trying to cut down on sugar.
 People will respect and admire your efforts to live healthier!

 Similarly, turning down a host’s delicious food can be hard, of course, and in a way that doesn’t offend the cook can be even harder.
 If you’re visiting with friends or family and you have just eaten a meal before arriving, you shouldn’t eat again, especially if you’re not hungry.